Yasholo/AWS-Devops/AWS-Projects/AWS-Continuous-Integration-Demo/README.md

 - Your Buildspec and Appspec file should be properly written.
 - Try to use a fresh Github repository for your project for minimum errors and ease with dealing with file paths.
 - If you still face any problem feel free to [contact me](https://www.linkedin.com/in/yasholo), I will try my best to help you solve your errors :)
+- Do Close the port on which you are are running your application before trying to re-run it.
+(You can add a command in the script to close the port automatically)

 ## Trigger the Pipeline